Joe Smith Jr. vs Maxim Vlasov Preview April 10, 2021

 Vlasov also has a solid chin and mediocre power with a current knockout ratio of 54.2 per cent.
 Since turning pro he’s also won the WBC Asian Boxing Council, and the WBC Baltic Super Middleweight Titles as well as the WBC Baltic Light Heavyweight Title and the IBO Inter-Continental, WBA International, WBA Continental, and WBC Silver Cruiserweight titles.

 Smith has been a hard boxer to predict over the years as he wins fights you expect him to lose and loses those you expect him to win.
 He’s got good power but Vlasov has a solid chin so he might need to outbox the Russian and that’s not really his strong point.
 I’m expecting this to go the distance and it’s a tossup.
 Vlasov has been out of action for about 15 months and that’s not going to help while Smith has already fought in the bubble.
 This is an even matchup with Vlasov being the better boxer and Smith the better puncher.
-I have a feeling Smith is going to have his moments but I’m going with a close Vlasov victory. .
+I have a feeling Smith is going to have his moments and should do enough to take the belt.

 Check out my recent boxing betting picks to see my current form.